Azure/Enterprise-Scale/docs/wiki/ALZ-Deprecated-Services.md

 ## Overview

 As policies and services are further developed by Microsoft, one or more Azure Landing Zone (ALZ) components may be superseded and need to be deprecated.
+This article provides details as to those items and supporting documentation to help you remain up to date.

 ## Deprecated policies